$0 Colorado Foster Care Quick-Start Checklist

 Phase 2 — Advanced Training (15 hours): Must be completed within three months of your first placement.
 This phase covers age-specific child development, attachment theory, and the effects of trauma on behavior and learning.

-If you're pursuing Specialized or Therapeutic Foster Care licensure, expect additional hours beyond the baseline — typically another 12 hours of specialized content per year once licensed.
+If you're pursuing Specialized or Treatment Foster Care licensure, an additional 12 hours of specialized training may be required annually once licensed.

 What the Curriculum Covers